[Five Fixes] Why Are My Messages Green When They Should Be Blue?

 Step 2: Choose the Messages option and check if you have enabled iMessage.

-Step 3: Toggle off the button if iMessage is disabled.
-Then, check to see if your green messages on iPhone are turned.
+Step 3: Toggle off the button if iMessage is enabled.
+Then, enable iMessage again and see if the text turns blue.

 In some cases, recipient devices can be one of the reasons why iPhone messages are green.
 You need to check whether the people you sent a text to is using iPhone, and whether he has enabled iMessage on his device.
 If not, your message will switch to deliver by SMS, and turn green.

-Still wondering how to change green messages to blue after reading the content above?
+If you find that the above fixes do not resolve the green message on iPhone issue, and messages are appearing as green for every contact, it could indicate that iMessage requires troubleshooting or there may be a glitch with your iPhone.
 In this case, you may need a professional repair tool to help you with iMessage not working issue, and TunesKit iOS System Recovery is absolutely what you're looking for.
 Specially designed for iOS users, TunesKit iOS System Recovery is helpful to fix more than 150 iOS-related issues, including iMessage effects not working, iPhone stuck on Apple logo, iPhone frozen screen, etc. Assisted by TunesKit iOS System Recovery, you can fix the system glitches you meet by yourself easily when using your iPhone/iPad/iPod.

 Key Feartures of TunesKit iOS System Recovery:

-- Supports iOS devices including iPhone, iPad, and iPod.
+• Supports iOS devices including iPhone, iPad, and iPod touch.

-Now, let's take a look at how to turn green message to blue by using TunesKit iOS System Recovery.
+Now, let's take a look at how to fix iMessage not working using TunesKit iOS System Recovery.

-Step 2: Select a repair mode from Standard Mode or Advanced Mode.
-If you don't want to lose your data, we recommend you to choose Standard Mode.
+Step 2: Select a repair mode from Standard Repair or Deep Repair.
+If you don't want to lose your data, we recommend you to choose Standard Repair.

 Step 4: At last, click on the Repair button after downloading the firmware.
 Then, your green messages on iPhone caused by iMessage errors can be turned blue.